Warriors Star Draymond Green's Ejection Triggers Social Media Firestorm

 “We knew that was a tough break that didn’t go our way and we were all kind of shocked by the decision, but we were confident and determined and the guys stayed with it,” Kerr said.

-Warriors star Steph Curry also felt the foul didn’t rate an ejection.MORE NEWS: Northern California Truck Crash Spills Hot Asphalt Into Smith River
+Warriors star Steph Curry also felt the foul didn’t rate an ejection.MORE NEWS: Hundreds March in San Francisco May Day Rally to Support Organized Labor

 “Nobody wants to see that.
 It’s not good for the game,” Curry said.
 “I didn’t think it deserved that, obviously.
 You get an emotional rise out of it, but you try to stay locked in and deal with the circumstances and give ourselves a chance to win.”